1. Local Corporate Attorney in Washington D.C. | Background of the Corporate Client

 The local corporate attorney countered that unjust enrichment is available only when a benefit is conferred without legal justification.

-Because all transactions were conducted at market price under standard vendor buyer terms, and because D.C. corporate law explicitly recognizes a corporation’s independent right to its own profits, the claim failed to satisfy required elements of unjust enrichment, including proof of uncompensated benefit or inequitable retention of value.
+Because all transactions were conducted at market price under standard vendor buyer terms, and because D.C.
+Corporate law explicitly recognizes a corporation’s independent right to its own profits, the claim failed to satisfy required elements of unjust enrichment, including proof of uncompensated benefit or inequitable retention of value.

 3. Local Corporate Attorney in Washington D.C. | Defense Strategy and Evidentiary Framework